 Case Study: Brookfield Elementary

 Insulation was 1½ inches of isocyanurate sprinkle mopped in place with an .045 EPDM membrane.
 A section of the south wall roof of the building had suffered delamination, and was currently mechanically attached.
 Clearly, just a simple roof repair wouldn’t be the solution to fix leaking problem.
 A re-roof was in order to restore full usable function to the school.

-Initially, the job was quoted as a Kelly 2001 installation, which came in over budget for the school system.
+Initially, the roof replacement job was quoted as a Kelly 2001 installation, which came in over budget for the school system.
 Requoting with V2T not only did shorten the roof repair time and the overall project costs, but V2T offered the building a state-of-the-art technology for withstanding the wide variance in weather common in Missouri.

 Completed in early June 2016, the new roof is expected to deliver at least 25 years of fully warranted and reliable use with proper maintenance – an improvement over the previous roofing solution that should save the school system money over time.
 As well, when students and teachers return to school, there will be additional classrooms and function spaces available for use – enhancing the overall experience for the entire community.